-Recent financial contributions have enabled the project to purchase STEM learning equipment and resources to deliver renewable energy workshops on site and develop outreach programmes to local schools.
-The project also hopes to formally secure and announce a further significant financial investment which will enable the purchase of new wind turbine, PV solar and battery technologies to provide 100% sustainable power to the first phase of the site.
+Recent financial contributions have enabled the project to purchase STEM learning equipment and resources to deliver renewable energy workshops on-site and develop outreach programmes for local schools.
+The project also hopes to formally secure and announce a further significant financial investment which will enable the purchase of new wind turbines, PV solar and battery technologies to provide 100% sustainable power to the first phase of the site.

 We believe that our community-led model is able to work well with local authorities and land owners and they are now beginning to see that a community led approach to managing the environment and countryside could succeed through community ownership and empowerment.

 The model we champion is not driven by the commercial need to make profit, so it is our belief that small, micro scale energy, growing sustainable food and environment projects driven by community members and ownership is the future and is the key to their buy-in, and to the long term sustainability and viability of the project.

 For instance, energy projects which are now not favoured by incentives from the government can become favoured by community ownership and management as they have a vested interest in the environment and may not be entirely focussed on profitability so they may wish to invest both their time and money into something they know is the right thing to do for future generations.

 This principle applies particularly to our projects in anaerobic digestion, a tried and tested process for thousands of farmers that is considered to be an efficient and effective way of disposing of waste (particularly due to the over production of crops and combined with European incentives and policies designed for farmers to over produce which are now at an end due to Brexit).